Energy storage will dramatically transform the way the world

 Get expert answers to the most frequently asked questions about the safety considerations involved in battery storage.

-The Clean Energy Council developed the Australian Energy Storage Roadmap to help this exciting emerging technology to reach its potential.
+In April 2015, the Clean Energy Council also developed the Australian Energy Storage Roadmap to help this exciting emerging technology reach its potential.

 The state of energy storage in Australia